 “What I asked was, ‘If we build it will you come?’” says Robinson.
 “We built it and they came, and they continue to come.
 We opened our dental clinic in spring 2011, and immediately we had a six-week waiting list.”

-Discounted services such as cleanings and wisdom tooth extractions— and even cosmetic services such as whitening and Invisalign® teeth straightening— are offered at the dental clinic through a partnership with Cornerstone Onsite Dentistry.
-Dr. Brandy Bannister, D.D.S., is the clinic’s dentist.
+Discounted services such as cleanings and wisdom tooth extractions— and even cosmetic services such as whitening and Invisalign® teeth straightening.

 “They are students, they have a lot on their plates.
-They’ve got to study, and you don’t’ want to have anything that is going to pop up and catch them by surprise when they have something really important going on,” says Bannister.
+They’ve got to study, and you don’t’ want to have anything that is going to pop up and catch them by surprise when they have something really important going on,” says Brandy Bannister, D.D.S., a dentist in the clinic.

 Faculty and staff also can take advantage of the dental clinic, which accepts insurance and offers discounted prices and plans to those without it.
 Robinson says it was important to the university that the services be affordable.
 The program has caught the attention of other institutions that would like to offer dental services to their own students.